rocket-pool/RPIPs/RPIPs/RPIP-buy_lp.md

 - The deposit cooldown is set to prevent multiple distributions in quick succession purely to enable arbitrage
 - The pool is most vulnerable to value extraction attacks when `lp_deposit_threshold` is large relative to the pool size (ie, it significantly moves the price).
 It is recommended that the pDAO place a large amount of protocol-owned liquidity in the pool to begin with.
 This liquidity can be removed once the "Buy & LP" process has built up size sufficiently.
 - Some resources for Balancer weighted pools: https://docs.balancer.fi/concepts/pools/weighted.html, https://docs.balancer.fi/reference/math/weighted-math.html, and https://balancer.fi/whitepaper.pdf.
 If using this solution, some math should be done to understand what size pool and threshold make sense to avoid significant value extraction.
+- The upgradable contract allows flexibility such as, but not limited to:
+  - A new pool could be targeted
+  - A gradual migration from a previously targeted pool to the current target (eg, an "all-asset" withdrawal followed by an "all-asset" deposit plus a single-asset deposit); this approach could reduce the amount of idle ETH by moving to a pool with greater RPL weight
+  - Gradually burning RPL from a pool (eg, a single-asset withdrawal followed by a burn); this approach could limit idle funds _and_ limit total protocol value buildup in the LP

 ## Copyright